emicklei/melrose/docs/install.md

 On Ubuntu / Debian

 	apt-get install libportmidi-dev

 Proceed with [install melrōse](install.md#install-melrōse)

 ## Install Melrōse<a name="install-melrōse"></a>

-Currently, `melrōse` can only be installed from source.
 You need to install the [Go SDK](https://golang.org/dl/) for compiling the program on your machine.

 	go install github.com/emicklei/melrose/cmd/melrose

 After installing both `portmidi` and `melrōse`, you can start the tool in a Terminal using:

 	$ melrose

 If this command cannot be found then you need to add `$GOPATH/bin` to your `PATH`.

 ## Melrōse plugin for Visual Studio Code<a name="plugin"></a>